The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-Roy Lichtenstein's Yellow Still Life, a signed Planographic Print from 1974, is estimated to be worth between £8,000 and £11,500.
-This artwork has an auction history of 12 total sales since its entry to the market in May 2001.
-In the last 12 months, the hammer price has ranged from £6,506 in April 2024 to £8,561 in August 2024, with an average annual growth rate of -2%.
-The average annual growth rate of this piece is -2%.
+Roy Lichtenstein's Yellow Still Life, a signed Planographic Print from 1974, is estimated to be worth between £7,500 and £11,500.
+Over the past 12 months, the average selling price was £8,561, with a total of 1 sale.
+This artwork has shown consistent value, with an auction history of 12 total sales since its entry to the market in May 2001.
+The hammer price over the past five years has ranged from £6,506 in April 2024 to £8,561 in August 2024.
+The average annual growth rate for this piece is currently -2%.
 This work is part of a limited edition of 100.

 Created with Highcharts 11.4.8Nov 2011Dec 2013Feb 2016Mar 2018May 2020Jun 2022Aug 2024$8,000$9,000$10,000$11,000$12,000$13,000$14,000$15,000© MyArtBroker